by-r/mangadex-exporter/README.md

 # MangaDex Library Exporter

 A Python tool to export your MangaDex reading list to CSV format.

 Based on a script by [Sassy-Lily](https://github.com/sassy-lily/mangadex-follows-exporter), posted on [Reddit](https://www.reddit.com/r/mangadex/comments/1kq664i/update_i_created_a_scriptprogram_to_download_your/).

-I modified it with a couple of bug fixes and few new features to suit my needs/preferences.
+I modified it with a couple of compatibility fixes and few new features to suit my needs/preferences.

 ## Description